Guan06/Targeted_LCMS_QC_and_analysis/README.md

 	- Notes file (_notes.csv_)
 	- Concentrations of standard used in the experiment (_standard_concentrations_5xdil.csv_)

 - __scripts__ contains scripts for data processing and report generation.
-Please refer to the readme.txt file inside this folder for details.
+Please refer to the _readme.md_ file inside this folder for details.

 - __report__ contains the Rmarkdown report and data included in the report.